What Treatments a Cosmetologist Can And Can’t Perform?

 Can a cosmetologist do dermaplaning?

-Dermaplaning is a relatively new, yet surprisingly popular, procedure.
-It involves gently skimming a blade at an angle along the skin to remove hair, peach fuzz, and dead skin cells.
+Dermaplaning has grown into a popular exfoliation technique, often paired with other skin care treatments like masks or peels.
+It involves gently skimming a blade at an angle along the skin to remove hair, peach fuzz, and dead skin cells. and dead skin cells, revealing a smoother complexion.

 Dermaplaning claims to be one of the best at brightening skin, making it look more youthful, as well as lessening the appearance of deep acne scarring and uneven pockmarks.
 These benefits, however, are short lived, and the results tend to fade after about three weeks.